chewmdg/UserVisitMap/README.md

 # UserVisitMap
 C#/React/MongoDB API.
-User can save locations they have visited on a map
+User can save locations they have visited on a map.

+View this readme as RAW for proper formatting.

 - Install git
 - Install .Net 2.0 SDK (https://www.microsoft.com/net/learn/get-started/windows)